smallwat3r/qmk-keymap/README.md

 # Smallwat3r's QMK keymap

-Custom 26 keys layout with minimal strain on pinky fingers.
+Custom 26 keys layout with minimal strain on pinky fingers for the [Smallcat](https://github.com/smallwat3r/smallcat) keyboard.

 Highly relying on combos.
 I'm using very light switches (Ambients Nocturnal from Kailh, 20g), which makes it very comfortable.